Net Worth

 During his NFL career, Steve Young earned a total of $49.4 million.

-Building and expanding schools in Africa is one of the foundation’s global goals, aiming to improve the educational, athletic, and health prospects of African children.
+Building and expanding schools in Africa is one of the foundation’s global goals, aiming to improve the educational, athletic, and health prospects of children in Africa.

 Steve lives in a Palo Alto neighborhood that is popular for housing multiple billionaires worldwide.
 He spends a lot of time on the golf course in Scottsdale, Arizona, catching up with friends, conducting business, and staying in touch with his father and brothers.
 It’s where deals are done, charity events are arranged, and he gets to relax and spend time in the open air.